Jacinto de Castro

-Jacinto del Rosario de Castro (August 15, 1811 – November 13, 1896) was a politician from the Dominican Republic.

-Castro was born and died in Santo Domingo.
-He served as the 1st acting president of the Dominican Republic from September 7, 1878 until September 29 of that year.
+Jacinto del Rosario de Castro (August 15, 1811 – November 13, 1896) was a Dominican politician who served as the 26th President of the Dominican Republic from September 7, 1878 until September 29 of that year.

 Early years

 Jacinto de Castro was born on August 15, 1811 in Santo Domingo, he was the natural son of Dolores Ana de Castro Urrutia, who in turn was the daughter of Juan María de Castro Guzmán and Mercedes de Urrutia Fox.
 The name of the father is unknown.
 He was baptized on August 27 of that same year in the Cathedral of Santo Domingo with the name of Jacinto del Rosario de Castro.

 A lawyer by profession, he lived in Baní, where he took an active part in the actions of the Dominican War of Independence.

 Political career

-His quality as a respectable and enlightened person earned him positions of importance in the nation, including: deputy, plenipotentiary, prosecutor of the Supreme Court of Justice and minister of Justice and Public Instruction.
+His leadership qualities earned him positions of importance in the nation, including: deputy, plenipotentiary, prosecutor of the Supreme Court of Justice and minister of Justice and Public Instruction.

 He was a founding member in 1846 of the patriotic society Friends of the Country, however, in 1861, he supported the annexation to Spain.

 He served as president of the Supreme Court of Justice when on September 2, 1878, the President of the Dominican Republic, Ignacio María González, resigned his position, a situation that caused him to constitutionally provisionally occupy the first magistracy of the nation, to, within the deadlines established by the Constitution, call for the election of the definitive replacement for President González.

 Upon assuming the Presidency, Jacinto de Castro organized a Provisional Government until elections were held to choose the new Head of State.

 As Secretary of Justice and Public Instruction, he appointed Alejandro Angulo Guridi; Pedro M. Aristy, of Finance and Commerce, and Pedro Guillermo, Minister of War and Navy and in charge of the Ministry of Foreign Affairs.

 As delegate of the Cibao Cabinet, he appointed General Ulises Heureaux.

 On September 29 of the same year, Jacinto de Castro resigned from the presidency of the Republic.
 He took the reins of the country through a Council of Secretaries of State, until February 27, 1879, when Cesáreo Guillermo was elected.